 Despite some models enjoying huge commercial success, TAG Heuer never rests on its laurels.
 On the contrary, it wholeheartedly embraces the notion of continuous improvement.

-« We tried to hone the design, retaining the aggressive, modern and faceted look of the previous version, characteristics that continue to differentiate it from other divers’ watches. »Guy Bove Creative Director at TAG Heuer
+« We tried to hone the design, retaining the aggressive, modern and faceted look of the previous version, characteristics that continue to differentiate it from other divers’ watches. »Guy Bove Creative Product Design Director at TAG Heuer

 Recently, the avant-garde Swiss firm revisited the Aquaracer.
 Some firms may have been tempted to leave the model untouched, especially considering it has been one of the brand’s best sellers for a number of years, however, this would be at odds with the brand’s mindset.
-Indeed, at the heart of the TAG Heuer paradigm is a continued desire to makes its products better and better, a trait that is evident when speaking to Guy Bove, the brand’s Creative Director.
+Indeed, at the heart of the TAG Heuer paradigm is a continued desire to makes its products better and better, a trait that is evident when speaking to Guy Bove, the brand’s Creative Product Design Director.

 Guy and his colleagues within the Product Design Department continuously review each collection, looking at every element of a watch in close detail, seeking areas that can be improved.